BoulderCodeHub/CoRiverNF/README.md

 [![Travis-CI Build Status](https://travis-ci.org/rabutler/CoRiverNF.svg?branch=master)](https://travis-ci.org/rabutler/CoRiverNF)

 A data only R package containing natural flow data for the Colorado River Basin.
-Data is included at the natural flow basin nodal level used by the Colorado River Simulation (CRSS).
+Data is included at the natural flow basin node level used by the Colorado River Simulation (CRSS).

 The package is a convenient way to access the Colorado River Natural Flow data available [here](http://www.usbr.gov/lc/region/g4000/NaturalFlow/current.html).
 Every effort will be made to update the package to include the most recent natural flow data.

-__The current data is based on the 1906-2015 natural flow data with a data of September 20, 2016.__
+__The current data is based on the 1906-2015 natural flow data with a date of August 14, 2017.__

 ## Using in R